 - If uncorrected (either immediately or with reasonable opportunity based on the serious nature of the violation), the subdivision inspector will notify his/her supervisor immediately by phone with a detailed explanation of the violation.
 In the absence of the CLTWater donated projects manager, the CLTWater safety coordinator may be notified.

-- Upon receipt of notification from subdivision inspectors of a NCOSH standard violation on subdivision work sites, the donated projects manager shall provide written notification to the contractor and contract applicant by fax or other means of the violation along with the recommendation that the applicant notify NCOSH of the uncorrected violation.
-The applicant shall provide in writing the name and contract information for the individual designated to receive this notification and be responsible for taking action at the time the contract with CLTWater is signed and shall notify CLTWater in writing immediately of a change of contract.
-The contract must be a direct, full time employee of the applicant.
+- Upon receipt of notification from subdivision inspectors of an NCOSH standard violation on subdivision worksites, the donated projects manager shall provide written notification to the contractor and contract applicant by fax or other means of the violation along with the recommendation that the applicant notifies NCOSH of the uncorrected violation.
+The applicant shall provide in writing the name and contact information for the individual designated to receive this notification and be responsible for taking action at the time the contract with CLTWater is signed and shall notify CLTWater in writing immediately of a change of contract.
+The contract must be a direct, full-time employee of the applicant.

 - The subdivision inspector shall note the NCOSH violation on his/her daily job report and complete the CLTWater Safety Violation Form #1.